Elsternwick Metropolitan Fire Brigade Station: Heritage listing

 The former MFB Fire Station in Elsternwick was built in 1895 to the design of former Public Works architect J. T. Kelleher.
 It was one of 36 stations established across metropolitan Melbourne between 1892 and 1896 by the newly formed Metropolitan Fire Brigades (MFB), as part of a wide fire-fighting network across Melbourne.
 The place is therefore significant for its ability to illustrate the historical development of fire-fighting services in Melbourne, especially the expansion of the newly-formed MFB into Melbourne's wider reaches in the 1892-1896 period.
 It is also important to the history of the local area, contributing to the story of Elsternwick's development, especially in terms of its public infrastructure.

-The former MFB fire station in Elsternwick is also significant as an example of a modest late 19th Century fire station in suburban Melbourne.
+The former MFB fire station in Elsternwick is also significant as an example of a modest late 19th-century fire station in suburban Melbourne.
 The horseshoe entry arch, the station's most prominent feature, particularly illustrates the building's function.
+The former fire station was removed from the Commonwealth Heritage List on an unknown date.